CodeOnYT/NSR/README.md

 # NSR
-NSE ( NativeScreenRecorder )
+**NSE ( NativeScreenRecorder )**
-This is a Screen reocrding application for windows , chromebrowser extension and an android app, with 4 main perpose
+This is a **Screen Recording** application for *windows , chrome browser extension and an android app*, with 4 main purpose

-Write code in Assembly , c or low level languages Smaller application size ( less than 10 MB ) low on resource consumtion
+ 1. Write code in Assembly , c or low level languages Smaller
+ 2. Application size ( less than 10 MB )
+ 3. low on resource consumption
-Save the output to MP4 with out conversion
+ 4. Save the output to MP4 with out conversion